Gas Fire Service Cost

 Building Regulations & Planning Permission for Gas Fire Servicing

-You must ensure that the contractor conducting the gas fire service is Gas Safe registered.
-This is a legal requirement in the UK, and no one else should work on gas appliances.
+However, you must always ensure that the contractor conducting the gas fire service is Gas Safe registered.
+This is a legal requirement in the UK, and no one else should be carrying out such work on any of your gas appliances.

 Checklist: How to Find and Hire a Gas Safe Registered Engineer to Service Your Gas Fire

-There are several factors that you should consider when choosing someone to carry out a gas fire service for you:
+Here are some key points to consider when choosing a qualified heating engineer to carry out a gas fire service on your behalf:

-- Look to see if the engineer has experience working on your particular type of gas fire.
+- Do they have the right experience?
+Look to see if the engineer has experience working on your particular type of gas fire and check what other gas appliances they have worked on previously.